 SHAKEN CNAM and RCD Framework Definition

-This section will provide details of the procedures associated with the addition of inclusion of the ‘rcd’ PASSporT or inclusion of the ‘rcd’ claim into a ‘shaken’ PASSporT.
+This section describes the procedures associated with the addition the ‘rcd’ PASSporT or inclusion of the ‘rcd’ claim into a ‘shaken’ PASSporT.
 Both of these procedures are used for supporting different service provider specific CNAM and RCD scenarios.

 ‘rcd’ claim construction overview